Study authentic Russian history and language as you fall in love with the traditions of the world's largest country.

 Why Study Russian Here?

-Broaden your appreciation for Russian culture as you research it's modern influence.
+Broaden your appreciation for Russian culture as you research its modern influence.
 You'll develop your language skills in business-oriented contexts, helping you to compete in one of the world's top entrepreneurial nations.
+You will have the opportunity to immerse yourself in the culture through a study abroad program that will help you hone your language skills.
+Our graduates pursue a variety of careers that utilize what they have learned in this program.

 Beyond the Classroom